 Genetic diagnosis is also considered an effective tool for family-member risk stratification.
 Identifying family members at risk makes it possible to begin preventive treatments and/or make lifestyle recommendations.
 It also justifies routine follow-ups by healthcare professionals.
 Genetic diagnosis can also help in family planning.

 Note: due to a temporary technical limitation the newsletter subscription form below does not load in some browsers if cookies have not been allowed.
-If you do not see the form below, please allow cookies by clicking here to open the cookie preference centre, then allow cookies and reload this page.
+If you do not see the form below, please allow functional cookies by clicking here to open the cookie preference centre, then allow functional cookies and reload this page.
 You can disallow cookies once you have signed up if you wish.

 Note: due to a temporary technical limitation the newsletter subscription form below does not load in some browsers if cookies have not been allowed.
-If you do not see the form below, please allow cookies by clicking here to open the cookie preference centre, then allow cookies and reload this page.
+If you do not see the form below, please allow functional cookies by clicking here to open the cookie preference centre, then allow functional cookies and reload this page.
 You can disallow cookies once you have signed up if you wish.

 Order a specimen kit

-Please be advised that we only accept specimen collection kit requests from medical professionals.
+Please be advised that a specimen collection kit must be requested by a medical professional.

 If you are a patient or family member of a patient, please contact your provider to place a kit order on your behalf.
-You can order up to 10 kits per type and 30 kits total.
-If you need more kits, please contact our customer support team.